DavidRR-F/Obsidian/Security/Objective 2.1 Threat Actors.md

 conducting a DDoS attack. often to demand ransom, cause chaos, or make a political statement

-**Philisophical or Political Belief**: Individuals or groups use hacking to promote a political agenda, social change, or protest against organizations they perceive as unethical.
+**Philosophic or Political Belief**: Individuals or groups use hacking to promote a political agenda, social change, or protest against organizations they perceive as unethical.
 Known as hackivisim

-**Ethical Reasons**: Ethical hackers, bug bounty hunters, and penitration testers motivated by a desire to improve security
+**Ethical Reasons**: Ethical hackers, bug bounty hunters, and penetration testers motivated by a desire to improve security

-**Revenge**: employee who is disgruntled, or who has recently been fired or laid off, might want to harm their current or formeer employer by causing a data breach, dirupting services, or leaking sensitive information
+**Revenge**: employee who is disgruntled, or who has recently been fired or laid off, might want to harm their current or former employer by causing a data breach, disrupting services, or leaking sensitive information

-**Disruption or Chaos**: Often reffered to as unauthorized hackers, engage in malicious activities for the thrill of it, to challenge their skills, or simply to cause harm
+**Disruption or Chaos**: Often referred to as unauthorized hackers, engage in malicious activities for the thrill of it, to challenge their skills, or simply to cause harm

-**Espionage**: Involes spying on Individuals, organizations, or nations to gather sensitive or classified informaition
+**Espionage**: Involes spying on Individuals, organizations, or nations to gather sensitive or classified information

 **War**: cyber attacks have increasingly become a tool for nations to attack each other both on and off the battlefield